LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab01-VariablesDatTypesAndOperators.md

 ## Completing and Reporting on Your Work

-- Do at least two problems for each topic
+- Do at least two problems for each topic.
 - Report which problems you completed (by topic number and problem number) and anything you had questions about.
+- You don't need to submit the code.
 - You don't need to get a code review for this lab.